 As a rule, economists put the poor widow/little guy/hungry child in the foreground and in the emotional limelight when they lack sound arguments.
 Simon Wren-Lewis is no exception, he abuses the underpaid nurses in order to argue against reducing the public debt.
 When nurses or babies or pandas appear in an economic/political argument the odds are that the general public is taken for a ride.

 The problem with the debt discussion is that it is macroeconomics and macro is scientific garbage since Keynes.
 The apex of scientific incompetence is microfounded macro.
-Keynesian macro, on the other hand, and Post Keynesianism and MMT as the latest reincarnation has been based on provably false balances equations.#1 Roughly speaking, macroeconomic profit theory is false and because of this, the whole analytical superstructure is false, and because of this, economic policy guidance lacks sound scientific foundations.
+Keynesian macro, on the other hand, and Post Keynesianism and MMT as the latest reincarnation have been based on provably false balances equations.#1 Roughly speaking, macroeconomic profit theory is false and because of this, the whole analytical superstructure is false, and because of this, economic policy guidance lacks sound scientific foundations.

-The point everyone can agree upon is “It makes perfect sense in many situations for the government to increase its debt.”
+The point everyone can agree upon is: “It makes perfect sense in many situations for the government to increase its debt.”
 Yes, but it should be added that public debt is always a bad deal for the ninety-nine-percenters.#2 The discussion about deficit spending and inflation is a red herring.
 The disastrous effect of growing public debt is NOT on inflation but on the distribution of income and financial wealth.

 Curiously, the word profit does not appear once in Simon Wren-Lewis’ post.
 Neither does it appear in the contributions of MMTers ― the most outspoken champions of deficit spending and the propagandists of the debt-does-not-matter meme.#3